 In 2015, approval was given for construction of a temporary school on a portion of the Reserve in consultation with the Department of Education.
 The school straddles the border of land managed by WPSCLM and Council for the City of Sydney.
-The school is currently in use and is expected to continue to operate into 2020.
+Ultimo Public School used the space for all of 2019 and moved back to their newly renovated building after the first term in 2020.
+The Department of Education have extended the lease until 31st December 2023.
+Fort Street Public School are scheduled to move in later in the year.